 Even as recently as five years ago, gluten-free beer choices were pretty dire.
-Gluten-free guys and gals amongst us were stuck with some unpalatable choices.
+Gluten-free guys and gals amongst us are stuck with some unpalatable choices.
 Many of those with celiac disease or other gluten intolerances often made the understandable choice to make the switch to wine or spirits.

 But with the rise of the Gluten-Free trend and the increased awareness of gluten-related conditions like Celiac’s Disease, how things have changed!
 Gluten-free and gluten-reduced beers are now starting to rival traditional brews in terms of creativity, flavor, and after taste.
 While not every offering is worth your time, you can easily find some satisfying suds free from wheat, barley and grains.